uguzh/Boardgame/README.md

-# BoardgameListingWebApp

-Click [HERE](http://ec2-18-116-69-84.us-east-2.compute.amazonaws.com:8080/) to try the app!

-## Description

-**Board Game Database Full-Stack Web Application.**
+# BoardGame - Full-Stack Web Application 🎲

-This web application displays lists of board games and their reviews.
-While anyone can view the board game lists and reviews, they are required to log in to add/ edit the board games and their reviews.
-The 'users' have the authority to add board games to the list and add reviews, and the 'managers' have the authority to edit/ delete the reviews on top of the authorities of users.
+This web application allows users to **browse, add, and review board games**.
+While anyone can view the game list and reviews, users must log in to contribute.

+- View a list of board games and their reviews.
+- Users can add board games and write reviews.
+- Managers have additional permissions to edit or delete reviews.

+Built with **Java, Spring Boot, Thymeleaf, HTML, CSS, JavaScript, and Bootstrap,** using **H2 in-memory database** for data storage.

+🚀 Get started by exploring or contributing to the game database!

 ## Technologies

 - Java
 - Spring Boot
-- Amazon Web Services(AWS) EC2
 - Thymeleaf
 - Thymeleaf Fragments
 - HTML5